brianhaferkamp/onbase/README.md

 [On Base Dice Roller](https://brianhaferkamp.github.io/onbase/dice/)

-FYI, in the newest version of the game you can ignore the blue die.
-This will be removed from the application soon.
+Update: The blue 50/50 die has now been removed from the dice roller app.

 ### Scorecard
 We've created a scorecard that is tailor-made for On Base.
 It includes places for WAR and Spd values to provide a quick reference during the game.
 However, you can use any scorecard for this game.
 A pen and paper will work, as well.
 The download for the scorecard is above.